“There is a way which seems right to a man, But its end is the way of death.” -- Proverbs 14:12

 The answer to this question determines not only where we came from but where we are going and how we choose to live.
 And on this critical question, reason does not leave us in the dark.
 Understanding the things we all have access to, namely ourselves and the world around us, leads to the undeniable conclusion of the existence of God.

-Perhaps the most basic way to reach this conclusion is the ontological argument, which dates back at least as far as Aristotle in the 4th century before Christ.
+Perhaps the most basic way to reach this conclusion is the argument from simply observing the material world itself, which dates back at least as far as Aristotle in the 4th century before Christ.
 The argument has been pondered by philosophers and theologians for centuries.
-Thomas Aquinas may have the most concise and famous form of it.
-Contemporary Norman Geisler provides a thorough version of it.
-While it builds on a set of premises that should each be rigorously examined and understood, the entire proof can be curtly expressed like this: you exist, therefore God exists.
+The five ways of Thomas Aquinas may be the most thorough and famous form of it.
+In thousands of pages, Aquinas painstakingly makes the case, providing, as contemporary philosopher Edward Feser explains, a metaphysical argument based on the empirical observations of the here and now that is conceptually impossible to refute.
+In fact, rejecting its presuppositions makes understanding reality, including the ability to do science, impossible.
+While the argument builds on a set of premises that should each be rigorously examined and understood, the entire proof can be curtly expressed like this: you exist, therefore God exists.

-Here is my paraphrase: being cannot be denied without contradiction.
+Condensing the volumes into a few mangled lines, here is my paraphrase of a key strain of the argument: being cannot be denied without contradiction.
 If one claims not to exist, he is asserting that claim using his own existence.
 Now, being is distinct from non-being.
 Something is not nothing.
 Furthermore, something cannot come from nothing.
-It is also known that man and everything in the universe is dependent on something else for existence.
-That something, by definition, must have an independent nature that is unchangeable.
-In order to have created everything and to sustain it, the independent entity must have several attributes, among these are it must be immaterial, infinite, omnipotent, and omniscient.
+It is also known that man and everything in the universe is dependent on something else for existence given their finite character and their constant motion or change.
+There must be a first cause for existence and for the motion or change that defines the material world.
+There cannot be an infinite regress of causation.
+There must be a first cause.
+In order to be the source of existence and motion or change, that first cause, by definition, must have an independent nature that is unchangeable.
+It must be the unmoved mover.
+It must exist by itself as pure actuality or pure being.
+In order to have created everything and to continually sustain it, this independent entity must have several attributes, among these are it must be immaterial, infinite, omnipotent, and omniscient.

 It requires no special revelation to derive this conception of God and it is a syllogism that cannot be logically refuted.
-Many have tried and all have failed.
 No other explanation for the origin of life is consistent with reality and simply observing the material world makes the argument self-evident, as the Apostle Paul explains, “For since the creation of the world God’s invisible qualities -- his eternal power and divine nature -- have been clearly seen, being understood from what has been made, so that people are without excuse.”

 This theoretical conception of God aligns with only one worldview: Judeo-Christian revelation.
 The ancient Israelites did not sit and ponder an abstract divinity using metaphysics.
 They encountered divine intervention that has been recorded in the writings of their patriarchs and prophets.
 That intervention, impressed upon a nomadic tribe of outcasts, was unlike anything the world had ever seen.
 It, and it alone, revealed a God that has the exact same attributes as the conjectural version of the creator that philosophers would later derive on their own.
 No other religion describes such a God.
 Their revelation foretold of the Christ who would embody these attributes in the flesh in order to redeem humanity.